OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Setup-CMOfficeDeployment/README.md

 		Deploy-CMOfficeProgram -Collection 'Human Resources' -ProgramType UpdateWithTask -Channel FirstReleaseDeferred -Bitness v32 -SiteCode S01 -DeploymentPurpose Required

-##Creating the Office ProPlus Package
+##**Section 2:** Creating the Office ProPlus Package.
+This section will walk you through setting up your System Center Configuration Manager environment to create the package that your programs will exist under.
-###Prepare the environment
+###First you need to prepare the environment

-1. Download the **Setup-CMOfficeDeployment** folder to your Config Manager Server.
+1. Download the **Setup-CMOfficeDeployment** script folder to your Config Manager Server.
+Save it to a place that is easy to access.

 2. Open PowerShell as an administrator.

-		From the Run dialog type PowerShell, right click it and choose Run as Administrator.
+		Open powershell in administrative mode (elevated session) you will get errors if you do not use an elevated session.

-3. Change the directory to the location where the PowerShell Script is saved.
+3. Change the directory to the location where the PowerShell Scripts are saved.

 		Example: cd C:\PowerShellScripts